mlswg/mls-protocol/draft-ietf-mls-protocol.md

-The signature used in the ApplicationMessageContent is computed over the SignatureContent which covers the metadata information about the current state of the group (group identifier, epoch, generation and sender's Leaf index) to prevent Group members from impersonating other clients.
+The signature used in the ApplicationMessageContent is computed over the SignatureContent which covers the metadata information about the current state of the group (group identifier, epoch, generation and sender's Leaf index) to prevent group members from impersonating other clients.
 It is also necessary in order to prevent cross-group attacks.

 Application messages SHOULD be padded to provide some resistance